stefcameron/text-to-canvas/README.md

 🙌 This library would not exist were it not for all the work done by its original author, [Geon George](https://geongeorge.com/), in his [canvas-txt](https://github.com/geongeorge/Canvas-Txt) library.

-The main feature that sparked `text-to-canvas` is a significant update to (departure from) the original code base in order to support rich text formatting, which introduced the concept of a `Word` specifying both `text` and (optional) associated CSS-based `format` styles.
+The main feature that sparked `text-to-canvas` is a significant [update](https://github.com/geongeorge/Canvas-Txt/pull/95) to the original code base in order to support rich text formatting, which introduced the concept of a `Word` specifying both `text` and (optional) associated CSS-based `format` styles.
 A sentence is then simply a `Word[]` with/out whitespace (optionally inferred).

 Plain text (i.e. a `string`) is still supported as a convenience via the `drawText()`, `splitText()`, and `textToWords()` [APIs](#api).